 Again, this gives you an idea of the psychology behind people who are passionate about paying down their mortgage debt as quickly as possible.
 Even though the interest rate is low, the sheer amount of money you’re borrowing added to the time it takes to repay results in a lot of money paid to your lender.

 Plus, if you’re like most people and don’t make a 20% down payment, you’ll also likely be paying private mortgage insurance until you refinance or reach 20% equity in your home.
-For many people, that can take years, and easily adds an extra $50 to $100 to your monthly mortgage payment, depending on your loan terms.
+For many people, that can take years.
+And it easily adds an extra $50 to $100 to your monthly mortgage payment, depending on your loan terms.

 Is it better to pay off your mortgage early?